Importance of Kernel Bandwidth in Quantum Machine Learning: Introduction

 A number of approaches have been proposed for applying quantum computers to machine learning problems.
 In this work we focus on a subset of such approaches that can be reformulated as kernel methods.
 The central idea of kernel methods is to embed the data into a feature space (typically, of dimension higher than the input data) in which it becomes easier to analyze.
 The analysis is then performed by using solely the values of similarities (kernel values) between the representations of the data points in feature space.
 Most supervised machine learning methods (quantum or classical) can be equivalently reformulated as kernel methods with an appropriately defined (potentially, quantum) kernel~\cite{schuld2021supervised,pmlr-v80-belkin18a}.
 Quantum kernel methods~\cite{Schuld2019,Havlek2019} have been shown to theoretically provide speedups over classical methods~\cite{Liu2021,Huang2021}.
 In quantum kernel methods, datapoints are mapped to quantum states using a quantum feature map, and the value of the kernel between two datapoints is given by some similarity measure (such as fidelity) of the corresponding quantum states.
 The power of quantum kernel methods comes from being able to process the data using an exponentially sized Hilbert space, performing computations that are hard classically even for sizes attainable on currently available quantum hardware~\cite{Arute2019}.

 Recently, the exponential dimensionality of the space into which the classical data is being mapped has been identified as a potential obstacle to achieving quantum advantage using kernel methods.
-The fidelity of two random quantum states decreases exponentially with the number of qubits (typically set to be equal to the number of dimensions of the input data), leading to the exponential vanishing of kernel values and making learning impossible.
+The fidelity of two random quantum states decreases exponentially with the number of qubits (typically set to be equal to the number of dimensions of the input data), leading to the exponential vanishing of kernel values and making learning impossible~\cite{Banchi2021}.
 This behavior is analogous to the curse of dimensionality in classical kernel methods~\cite{Bengio2005curse} and not specific to the choice of fidelity as the similarity measure.
 One recently proposed approach to overcome this limitation is controlling the inductive bias of the quantum kernel methods by projecting the quantum state into a lower-dimensional subspace~\cite{kubler2021inductive,Huang2021}.
 In general, however, additional information is required to appropriately choose the projection~\cite{kubler2021inductive}.

-Prior works consider the quantum feature maps as fixed.
-This approach, however, overlooks the important role hyperparameters play in classical machine learning in general and in classical kernel methods in particular~\cite{pmlr-v80-belkin18a}, and the potential for hyperparameters to control the inductive bias of the method and overcome the limitations stemming from exponential dimensionality of the space.
+These no-go results~\cite{kubler2021inductive,Huang2021} depend crucially on the quantum feature map being fixed as the number of qubits grows.
+However, this overlooks the important role hyperparameters play in machine learning.
+Hyperparameter tuning is known to be central to the good performance of classical machine learning models in general and classical kernel methods in particular~\cite{pmlr-v80-belkin18a}.
 One such hyperparameter is kernel bandwidth, which is known to affect the performance of methods such as support vector machines (SVMs) and is routinely optimized when SVMs are used in practice.
+Recently, attempts have been made to introduce similar hyperparameters into the quantum models~\cite{2001.03622,2105.03406,Schuld2021}.
+At the same time, no evidence has been shown that these hyperparameters enable the quantum model to maintain performance as the number of qubits grows, which is a prerequisite for quantum advantage.